devgksx/devgksx/README.md

 Hello, there is nothing particularly noteworthy on my profile at the moment.
 Most of my projects were abandoned a few days after their making, I get bored fast.

+This tracks only a little bit of my activity; too lazy to install WakaTime everywhere
 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=devgksx&theme=github_dark)

 <!--START_SECTION:waka-->